-At A Level, students are taught to develop a range of skills which will aid them in their university studies and future careers.
-Students are encouraged to become independent learners through preparing presentations, role plays and course notes using the wide range of books available in the school library.
-Debate is an integral part of the course and the students learn to present clear, concise and well-supported arguments.
-Through the continued study of historical sources students will develop their powers of analysis and interpretation.
+At A level, you will be taught to develop a range of skills which will help you in university studies and future careers.
+You will be encouraged to become independent learners through preparing presentations, role plays and course notes using the wide range of books available in the School Library.
+Debate is an integral part of the course and you will learn to present clear, concise and well-supported arguments.
+Through the continued study of historical sources, you will develop your powers of analysis and interpretation.

 History and English has long been seen as a traditional combination as both subjects focus on literacy skills.
-In recent years there has been a growing number of science students choosing history in order to add breadth to their studies.
+In recent years, there has been a growing number of science students choosing history in order to add breadth to their studies.

-■ What can the course lead to in terms of higher education and future careers?

-The skills acquired on the course help prepare students for careers in law, journalism, politics and business management.
+What can the course lead to in terms of higher education and future careers?
+The skills required on this course will help prepare you for careers in law, journalism, politics and business management.